 What is Blockchain?
 The question that seems like everybody is asking nowadays.
-Although undeniably an ingenious invention since it’s beginning, now has evolved into something much greater.
-By allowing digital information to be distributed but not copied, blockchain technology created the backbone of a new type of internet.
-Originally devised for the digital currency Bitcoin, the tech community has now found other potential uses for the technology.
+However, undeniably an ingenious invention since it’s beginning has now evolved into something much more significant.
+By allowing digital information to be distributed but not copied.
+Blockchain technology created the backbone of a new type of internet.
+Initially devised for the digital currency Bitcoin, the tech community has now found other potential uses for the technology.

-A blockchain is, in the simplest of terms, a time-stamped series of immutable records of data that is managed by a cluster of computers not owned by any single entity.
-Each of these blocks of data (i.e. block) is secured and bound to each other using cryptographic principles (i.e. chain).
+A blockchain is, in the simplest of terms.
+A time-stamped series of immutable records of data that is managed by a cluster of computers.
+Which are not owned by any single entity.
+Each of these blocks of data (i.e., block) is secured and bound to each other using cryptographic principles (i.e., chain).

 A blockchain carries no transaction cost.
 (An infrastructure cost yes, but no transaction cost.)
-The blockchain is a simple yet ingenious way of passing information from A to B in a fully automated and safe manner.
+The blockchain is a simple yet ingenious way of passing information from A to B. And that is done in a fully automated and safe manner.
 One party to a transaction initiates the process by creating a block.
-This block is verified by thousands, perhaps millions of computers distributed around the net.
-The verified block is added to a chain, which is stored across the net, creating not just a unique record, but a unique record with a unique history.
-Falsifying a single record would mean falsifying the entire chain in millions of instances.
+Thousands verify this block, perhaps millions of computers distributed around the net.
+The verified block is added to a chain.
+Which is stored across the net, creating not just a unique record, but a remarkable record with a unique history.
+Falsifying a single record would mean forging the entire chain in millions of instances.
 That is virtually impossible.
 Bitcoin uses this model for monetary transactions, but it can be deployed in many other ways.

 Could this method be used also to travel safely and even more secure on the internet?
-Can this actually work or is it just going to get left as an idea from a tv-series?
-We believe this is going to happen in the near future and we will be lucky to witness this technology.
+Can this work, or is it just going to get left as an idea from a tv-series?
+We believe this will happen soon, and we will be lucky to witness this technology.